alan-hamm/DataPulse-dev/INSTALL.md

    conda activate SpectraSync
    ```

    **Why `environment.yaml` is Best**: The `environment.yaml` file captures the exact package specifications, ensuring all dependencies (including versions of PyTorch and CUDA) are installed consistently.
 This is crucial for avoiding compatibility issues, particularly with GPU-related libraries.
+Update the `prefix: /path/to/.conda/envs/SpectraSync` to point to your SpectraSync environment location.

 3. **Install Additional Dependencies** (if needed):